Stocks veer back upward on hopes for US-China trade talks

 In Asia, Japan’s Nikkei 225 lost 0.3 percent, South Korea’s Kospi fell less than 0.1 percent to 2,052.97 and Hong Kong’s Hang Seng edged up 0.1 percent.

+Bank of New York Mellon said it would increase its repurchase program by up to $830 million, and its shares rose 2.4 percent to $48.70.
+Jazz Pharmaceuticals said its board approved an increase of $400 million, and its stock gained 2.4 percent to $142.99.

 YIELDS: The yield on the 10-year Treasury rose to 2.86 percent from 2.85 percent late Monday, while the two-year yield held steady at 2.73 percent.

 The gap between those two yields has been shrinking this year, which has worried some investors.
 When the 10-year yield falls below the two-year yield, investors call it an “inverted yield curve” and see it as a precursor to a recession.